oleksandr-andrushchenko/FeedbacksTelegramBot/README.md

 * after country selection - link to che channel
 * manual payments
 * ban users
-* mirrors should redirect users to primary bot
-* each primary bot should have country(and/or locale) and if user is out of this country/locale - propose to go to native bot
+* if users country/locale is out of bots country/locale - propose to go to native bot
 * log new user activity
 * allow to buy subscription even if already have one
 * ask about custom message before propose typing in contact command